asciinema/asciinema-server/app/views/docs/faq.html.md

 # Frequently Asked Questions

+## How is it pronounced?

+_[as-kee-nuh-muh]_.

+The word “asciinema” is a combination of English “ASCII” and Ancient Greek “κίνημα” (kínēma, “movement”).

 ## Can I embed the asciicast player on my blog?

 Yes, see [embedding docs](<%= docs_path(:embedding) %>).